Home

 Capital - Resources, wealth, or assets.

-• Economic - Economic capital is synonymous with money or other investments and assets that can be converted into cash (e.g. real estate value or rent).
+- Economic Capital – Synonymous with money or other investments and assets that can be converted into cash (e.g. real estate value or rent).
 Economic capital should not be confused with economic good, a product or service that can secure a price when sold.

-• Political - Political capital is the power and resources that are created through activities that build relationships (e.g. persuasion).
+- Political Capital – The power and resources created through activities that build relationships (e.g. persuasion).

-Certified Local Governments (CLG) - A preservation partnership between local, state and national governments focused on promoting historic preservation at the grass roots level.
-The program is jointly administered by the National Park Service and the State Historic Preservation Offices (SHPOs) in each state, with each local community working through a certification process to become recognized as a CLG.
+Certified Local Governments (CLG) – A preservation partnership between local, state and national governments focused on promoting historic preservation at the grass roots level.
 The program provides preservation assistance and grants to communities who have passed laws to encourage preservation of historic places and have set up a commission of qualified citizens to advise on the preservation of local historic resources.

 Chapter 40R - In Massachusetts, The Smart Growth Zoning Overlay District Act, Chapter 149 of the Acts of 2004, codified as M.G.L. chapter 40R (the Act), encourages communities to create dense residential or mixed-use smart growth zoning districts, including a high percentage of affordable housing units, to be located near transit stations, in areas of concentrated development such as existing city and town centers, and in other highly suitable locations.